scverse/pertpy/docs/usage/usage.md

 See [perturbation space tutorial](https://pertpy.readthedocs.io/en/latest/tutorials/notebooks/perturbation_space.html) for a more elaborate tutorial.

-## Plots

-Every tool has a set of plotting functions that start with `plot_`.

-However, we are planning to offer more general plots at a later point.

 ## MetaData

 MetaData provides tooling to fetch and add more metadata to perturbations by querying a couple of databases.